Course overviewLight Vehicle Maintenance and Repair Principles Level 2 Certificate City of Bristol College

 Who is this course for?

-This course is for young people aged 16-18 and adults aged 19 and over who has a passion for cars or for someone who has already completed a Level 1 Maintenance and Repair Qualification.
+This course is for young people aged 16-18 and adults aged 19 and over who have some experience working with light vehicles, or for someone who has already completed a Level 1 Maintenance and Repair Qualification.

 You should have the desire to learn and develop the skills necessary to maintain and repair motor cars.